 What criteria are considered when selecting children for the program?

-- Meet income guidelines set by the Federal government.
+- The family must meet income guidelines set by the Federal government.